Books and Journals

 How The Library Can Help You

-You can also send us messages and queries on Facebook and we will answer as soon as possible during office hours
+You can also send us messages and queries on Instagram and Twitter and we will answer as soon as possible during our office hours:

 The Library is currently open for Semester Opening Hours.

 Our next period of 24/7 opening will be from 8am on Monday 8th April until 8pm on Friday 3rd May.